-Regulatory Roadmap: The Department of Commerce is partnering with local and state agencies to help improve the regulatory experience for businesses so they can open or expand in cities throughout Washington State.
+- Regulatory Roadmap: The Department of Commerce is partnering with local and state agencies to help improve the regulatory experience for businesses so they can open or expand in cities throughout Washington State.
 The program’s goal is to improve our economic vitality while creating jobs.
-Initial projects are focused on the restaurant and manufacturing sectors.
+Initial projects are focused on the restaurant, manufacturing and construction sectors.

-Startup 365 Washington: This online resource contains in-depth information and resources for entrepreneurs, start-ups and small businesses, including funding resources, training and technical assistance, mentorship, education and information.
+- Startup & Entrepreneur Resources: This online resource contains in-depth information and resources for entrepreneurs, start-ups and small businesses, including funding resources, training and technical assistance, mentorship, education and information.